towolf/towolf.github.com/docs/PsychBasic/CharAvail.markdown

 meaningful results, unless you've tested it on your specific setup.

-Please read the 'help ListenChar' carefully to understand various limitations and caveats of this function, and to learn about \- often better \- alternatives.
+Please read the 'help ListenChar' carefully to understand various limitations and caveats of this function, and to learn about - often better - alternatives.

 Note that this routine does not actually remove characters from the event queue.
 Call GetChar to remove characters from the queue.

-GetChar and CharAvail are character\-oriented \(and slow\), whereas KbCheck and KbWait are keypress\-oriented \(and fast\).
+GetChar and CharAvail are character-oriented \(and slow\), whereas KbCheck and KbWait are keypress-oriented \(and fast\).
 See KbCheck.

 See also: GetChar, ListenChar, FlushEvents, KbCheck, KbWait, KbDemo, KbQueueDemo.